 The IBIDEN Group adopted the "IBIDEN Standards for Employee Behavior" in December 1998 and the Compliance Promotion Regulations in August 2003, to facilitate its compliance activities.
 We continue to increase awareness of compliance, adopting a management approach that seeks to earn the trust and respect of all stakeholders.

-The IBIDEN Group has established the "Standards for Employee Behavior" based on the IBIDEN Group Charter of Behavior as standards for each member of the Company, including officers and employees, to practice compliance sincerely.
-We revise these standards periodically based on global rules, expectations, and items requested by stakeholders, and in compliance with the laws and regulations of countries in which we operate as we expand business globally.
+The contents of the Standards for Employee Behavior are reviewed and revised as required every year based on compliance with the laws and regulations of each country and meeting the expectations and requests of stakeholders in global business development.
 Furthermore, we reflect revisions to the standards in in-house compliance promotion structures and education to raise the compliance level of the Company and each of its members.

 Bolstering Compliance Activities

 When promoting compliance activities, it is crucial that employee awareness is continuously maintained at a high level.
 The Company has been building educational system for employees to regularly receive training by job grade, in which the programs start immediately after hiring.